mFranchi92/ticTacToe/README.md

-C# App project, refreshing concepts. :)
+A game project using WPF, refreshing concepts. :)